 We in Western Libraries are excited to introduce a new organizational model that will enhance our capacity to advance research, teaching and learning outcomes across campus and beyond.
-We anticipate that the move to our new organizational model will be in place by September 2018.
-In anticipation of these upcoming changes, we want to share some important information with the members of our community about our plans to provide library support now, during the transition period, as well as into the future.
+The key elements of our new organizational model are now in place and so, as we begin the fall 2018 academic term, we want to share some important information with the members of our community about our plans for providing library support now, as we transition to our new model, as well as into the future.

 What are the new functional areas and teams?

-Western Libraries' new organizational structure and integrated services model will be built around the following five core functional areas:
+Western Libraries' new organizational structure and integrated services model are built around the following five core functional areas:

-- The User Experience and Student Engagement team will provide a seamless experience of library collections and services across our physical and virtual spaces.
-The team will foster student engagement through the provision of innovative events and services as a result of collaboration and partnership.
+- The User Experience and Student Engagement team provides a seamless experience of library collections and services across our physical and virtual spaces.
+The team also fosters student engagement through the provision of innovative events and services as a result of collaboration and partnership.

-- The Teaching and Learning team will advance the integration of information literacy and other digital literacy skills into course curriculum, provide instruction, and develop a variety of extra-curricular and co-curricular information literacy experiences.
+- The Teaching and Learning team advances the integration of information literacy and other digital literacy skills into course curriculum, provides instruction, and develops a variety of extra-curricular and co-curricular information literacy experiences.

-- The Research and Scholarly Communication team will support and contribute to research on campus throughout the research cycle, including the creation, management, dissemination, and preservation of knowledge and research data.
+- The Research and Scholarly Communication team supports and contributes to research on campus throughout the research cycle, including the creation, management, dissemination, and preservation of knowledge and research data.

-- The Content Management, Discovery and Access team will provide ongoing access to high quality research collections across Western's disciplines.
+- The Content Management, Discovery and Access team provides ongoing access to high quality research collections across Western's disciplines.

-- The Archives and Special Collections team will acquire, preserve and provide access to key unique research collections, including digital content.
+- The Archives and Special Collections team acquires, preserves and provides access to key unique research collections, including digital content.

-By way of background, in 2015, Western Libraries embarked on a strategic planning process that resulted in Engage, Empower Excel, a 5-year strategic plan developed to help us evolve our collections, services and facilities to meet the existing and emerging needs of the members of our campus community.
+By way of background, in 2015, Western Libraries embarked on a strategic planning process that resulted in Engage.
+Empower.
+Excel., a 5-year strategic plan developed to help us evolve our collections, services and facilities to meet the existing and emerging needs of the members of our campus community.
 To be successful in carrying out the aspirations of our strategic plan it is necessary for Western Libraries to reconceptualise our service and staffing.
-The new organizational model that we are introducing is the result of two years of extensive staff and user engagement.
+Our new organizational model is the result of two years of extensive staff and user engagement.

-What will this mean after the end of the current academic year?
+What will this mean for the start of the new academic year?

-In September 2018, our users -- Western faculty, students and staff -- will continue to receive the critical support provided by Western Libraries staff to achieve campus research, teaching and learning goals, while benefitting from a new functional approach and integrated services model that is more focused on the nature of the service being provided, and less on the physical location from which the work is done.
+As of September 2018, our users -- Western faculty, students and staff -- will continue to receive the critical support provided by Western Libraries staff to achieve campus research, teaching and learning goals, benefitting from a new functional approach and integrated services model that is focused on the nature of the service being provided, and less on the physical location from which the work is done.